 Dog Travel Tips

-When deciding whether or not to take your pet on vacation with you, there are several factors you must consider first.
-For example, you pets age.
-Is he too old to travel?
+Is your dog too old to travel?
 Some older pets simply can not handle the stress of traveling, particularly on long journeys or by plane.
-If this is case, please do not take your pet with you.
+If this is the case, please do not take your pet with you.

 How well does your dog adjust to new places?
 If your dog has a temperament where they do not adjust easily to new environments, you will be better off leaving them either at home or in a kennel.
 After all, by the time your dog adjusts to that new environment, you will probably already be back home!

 If you have determined it is appropriate to bring your dog with you, but are wondering what might be in store, and what seasoned travelers have learned about taking their canine friends along for the ride, then here are 6 Dog Travel Tips.